 So tomorrow’s valentines day.

 I personally don’t have any strong negative or positive feelings toward the 14th of February.
 I find it both funny and odd that people make such a big deal over one day.
-Lot’s of people in relationships make a huge fuss over it, and try to make valentines the “perfect day” chasing unneeded anxiety and stress.
+Lot’s of people in relationships make a huge fuss over it, and try to make valentines the “perfect day” causing unneeded anxiety and stress.
 On the other hand about a week before the 14th, all my social media gets filled with single people complaining about how sad being single is and how they hope they get in a relationship before Valentine’s Day rolls around.

 Can’t we all just go back to giving each other cards and decorating heart shaped cookies?